Dresnik archaeological site: Lead Sarcophagus

+Necropolis

-Located on the hill known as "Qelie," the necropolis includes brick-lined graves oriented east-west.
+Located on the hill known as "Qelie," the necropolis includes brick-lined graves oriented east–west.
 Looters uncovered another grave in 2014.
 This site likely served as the main cemetery for the settlement.

 Artifacts and Material Culture

 Findings include imperial Roman coins, highly fragmented ceramics (2nd to 6th centuries), altar fragments (one dedicated to Jupiter), column bases, glass fragments, and other architectural pieces.